Shown in this photo- Left to Right:

 Rogers parents were John and Thelma Paesch.
 According to Roger’s aunt Patricia, John and Thelma, Roger’s parents loved to dance, especially the jitterbug.
 But she didn’t know if Thelma’s family were in vaudeville.
 Apparently the Paesch family was not in the music business.
 Roger’s father was a crane operator and his grandfather worked for a whiskey distillery, according to the 1910 and 1930 censuses and also their pre-WWII draft registration cards.

 Marriage: Roger’s marriage is unverified but sources reveal that Roger was married to a woman named Inez and they had one son, Johnathan born about 1987.
-At a later date, Roger and Shelly (see comments) were married and two children were born.
+At a later date, Roger and Shelly (see comments) were married.

 Final Chapter: